cozy/cozy-stack/docs/client-app-dev.md

 deny the access:

 - the user session cookie
-- a token that identifies the application and if it is a private or public context.
+- a token that identifies the application (only when the user is connected).

 So, the application needs such a token.
 It also needs to know where to send the requests for the stack (it can be guessed, but with the nested vs flat